TMTecnologia/afiado/ARCHITECTURE.md

 **Context:**
 - Need for a modern SEO tracking provider with a strong focus on user experience
-- Looking for a provider that is easy to integrate with
+- Looking for a provider that is straightforward to integrate with
 - Gives a variety of insights, including backlinks, keywords, and traffic
 - Good documentation
 - Good community support